 Value added by industry as percent of GDP:

 |Food services and drinking places||1.9||1.9||1.9||1.9||1.9||1.9|

 |Ag-Related as a percent of GDP||4.7||4.8||4.6||4.8||4.7||4.5|

-The significance of farming is no less as important today as it was in ancient times when there were far less established industries that added to the cycle of goods and services.
-Today, Americans are dependent on a number of automotive, retail and technology sectors, but none are as important as the sector of dedicated farmers that make it possible to put food on our tables.
+The significance of farming is no less as important today as it was in ancient times.
+Centuries ago, there were far less established industries that added to the cycle of goods and services.
+But today, Americans are dependent on a number of automotive, retail and technology sectors, and none are as important as the sector of dedicated farmers that make it possible to put food on our tables.
 Yes, the health, well-being, and survival of all humans depend on them.

 A Global Hot Spot

 If you like soaking up the sun and drinking iced tea, you might consider visiting Yuma Arizona.
 Yuma is at the top of the list of cities in the U.S. with the most sun.
 Yes, the clouds are on vacation for the majority of the year in this hot and arid place known as the Sonora desert.
 In fact, the World Meteorological Organization considers Yuma Arizona as the sunniest place on planet earth.
 And it's also hot, as temperatures exceed 104° about 100 days per year.
 Yes, nothing beats living in a life-sized Dutch oven (hell never sounded so good).

 Winter Lettuce Capital of the World